Meka Rangaiah Appa Rao

+Early life

 He was the son of Meka Venkatadri Appa Rao, a Zamindar (landlord), and was born in a Velama family in Nuzvid, Krishna district.
 His father was the Raja of Vuyyur, Nuzvid and an Indian freedom activist having held thousands of acres of land under his control.
+He married Sita Devi, the maharani of Baroda.
+He was sometimes referred to as the Zamindar of Vuyyuru, as he stayed in the Vuyyuru estates in Nuzvid Zamindari.
+Later, Prince Pratap Sinh Gaekwad married her, after she converted to Islam.

+Career

+Academic

-He was Chairman of Andhra Mahasabha in 1913 and translated and published the "Gita Govinda" in Telugu language.
-He was recipient of "Kala Prapoorna" from Andhra University in 1953.
+Rao was Chairman of Andhra Mahasabha in 1943 and translated and published the "Gita Govinda" in Telugu language.

+He held the position of Vice Chancellor of Andhra University for two terms between 13 December 1974 and 12 December 1980.

+He has written Prajaswamika Socialism Pranalikalu (1980) and Bharateeya Chitrakala (1987) in Telugu language and Land Development Banks in Andhra Pradesh (1981) and Round the World (1981) in English.

+Political

-He has entered politics and was elected to the Madras Legislative Assembly in 1952 Madras State legislative assembly election from Nuzvid constituency.
+Rao has entered politics and was elected to the Madras Legislative Assembly in 1952 Madras State legislative assembly election from Nuzvid constituency.
 He was elected to the Andhra Pradesh Legislative Assembly from Nuzvid constituency in 1955 (then Andhra State), 1962, 1967 and 1972 as a member of Indian National Congress.
 He held the portfolio of Minister of Cultural Affairs in the Government of Andhra Pradesh.

-He held the position of Vice Chancellor of Andhra University for two terms between 13 December 1974 and 12 December 1980.
-He has written Prajaswamika Socialism Pranalikalu (1980) and Bharateeya Chitrakala (1987) in Telugu language and Land Development Banks in Andhra Pradesh (1981) and Round the World (1981) in English.

 He was member of Rajya Sabha in Indian Parliament from 20 March 1981 to 2 April 1982.

+Death and honours

 He died on 31 January 2003.

 The University college of Acharya Nagarjuna University at Nuzvid was named after him as Dr. M. R. Appa Row Campus.

+Awards

+He was recipient of "Kala Prapoorna" from Andhra University in 1953.